Faymir/Ocaml-FordFulkerson/README.md

 ## Tests

 ### To run existing tests
+1. Go to the src folder

+2. run one of the following functions

-`./src/test1`  for Max Flow problem
+`.test1`  for Max Flow problem

-`./src/test2` for Circulation demand: this one print paths that can be used and the flow of each one
+`.test2` for Circulation demand: this one print paths that can be used and the flow of each one

 ### Create New Tests